All Episodes

 It comes from northern forests.

-I often find actually in my part of uh northern New Hampshire, you get you're stuck behind uh the the uh truck ferrying paper products from uh Canada's old growth forests down to Americans America's bathrooms.
+I often find actually in my part of northern New Hampshire, you're stuck behind the truck ferrying paper products from Canada's old growth forests down to America's bathrooms, probably to the illegal B-Day in Colonel Gaddafi's tent, the municipal zoning thing.

 It's probably that he's in breach of, isn't it?

-They said, Oh, we don't mind the tent in the garden.
+They said, oh, we don't mind the tent in the garden.

-They you don't want to provoke a war with Canada.
+You don't want to provoke a war with Canada.

-By the way, this is when when we had our excitable caller in the previous hour who was going on about America's mistakes, uh the wickedness of America.
+By the way, this is, when we had our excitable caller in the previous hour who was going on about America's mistakes, the wickedness of America, let me just say something on that.

 America is the most benign superpower in history because it's a non-imperial superpower.

-Um if you uh if you were in Poland in the 1930s between uh the Third Reich on the one hand and the Soviet Union on the other, they were scary.
+If you were in Poland in the 1930s between the Third Reich on the one hand and the Soviet Union on the other, they were scary superpowers because they coveted your land.

 It's American consumerism.

-The American is is doing far more damage to the planet than the Luftwaffe ever did, or that the the Chinese army ever did just by going to McDonald's in his SUV and ordering a cheeseburger in the drive-thru lane, uh the Americans are inflicting more damage on the planet than Napoleon or Stalin could ever have done in their wildest dreams.
+The American is doing far more damage to the planet than the Luftwaffe ever did or that the Chinese army ever did just by going to McDonald's in his SUV and ordering a cheeseburger in the drive-through lane.

-Uh so that is if you're using if you're using two-ply toilet paper, it is like driving around uh it's the Hummer of the paper industry.
+So that is, if you're using Tuply toilet paper, it is like driving around.

-Uh and uh that will that is what is necessary to save the planet.
+And that is what is necessary to save the planet.

-Now remember the the environmentalists come up with this every so often.
+Now, remember, the environmentalists come up with this every so often.

-You don't you've been following her toilet paper campaign.
+You've been following her toilet paper campaign?

 Oh, yeah.